-- > Weekly Eligibility will be determined by the current 9-week grade. - > Low-grade reports will be run every Monday at 9am. - If a student-athlete is failing two (2) or more classes when checked s/he will be given a one-time warning per sport season.
-Upon the next grade check, if the student-athlete is still failing then s/he will be declared ineligible for competition for that week during the season of that sport.
-(Monday through Saturday). - Once a student is identified, the coach will be notified by the athletic office, who in turn will notify the student.
-If a student feels there has been a mistake, s/he will be responsible for taking care of it with the teacher.
-At no time will athletic personnel intervene.
-If there is a change, then the teacher should contact the Athletic Office.
+- > Weekly Eligibility will be determined by the current grade entered into Power School. - > Low-grade reports will be run every Thursday at noon. - If a student-athlete is failing two (2) or more classes when checked s/he will be notified by the appropriate school personnel.
+If the student feels there has been a mistake, s/he will be responsible for taking care of it with the teacher.
+The student will then have until the following Monday to take care of any discrepancies with the teacher.
+At no time will athletic personnel intervene. - A final grade check will be done the following Monday at 3:00pm.
+If the student is still failing two or more classes, s/he will be declared ineligible for competition for the week (Monday through Saturday). - Once a student is identified, the appropriate school personnel will notify the Athletic Office and the Coaches, who in turn, will notify the student.